cloudmoon26/25-1_ML_Next-Day-Air-Temperature-Forecast-Challenge/README.md

-# Next-Day Air Temperature Residual Forecast
+# Next Day Air Temperature Forecast Challenge

 This repository contains a modular machine-learning pipeline for a Kaggle weather forecasting challenge.
 The goal is to predict the next day’s average temperature anomaly using hourly meteorological observations from the current day.